-Contemporary garden Project – Surbiton
+Contemporary garden – Surbiton

 Objective

-- Use of mint fossil Indian sandstone
+- Use of mint fossil Indian sandstone for a contemporary terrace

-- Creation of bespoke wooden pergola
+- Creation of a bespoke timber pergola

-- Contemporary relaxation area
+- Contemporary relaxation and dining area for everyday family use

-- Harmony with Victorian semi
+- Materials and detailing that sit comfortably with the Victorian semi

 Initial conditions